 It’s useful for the treatment of anxiety disorders, insomnia and pain.
 Hops is anti-spasmodic, anti-inflammatory and has sedative properties, making it an excellent herb for muscle spasms.

 This herb is known for uplighting the mind!
 And with battling PTSD, who doesn’t need a good positive uplifter?

-Perhaps you are one who suffers from night terror and nightmare induced insomnia, more than any other symptoms.
-And these night terrors wake you up nightly accompanied with panic attacks, or paralysis.
+Perhaps you are one who suffers from night terrors and nightmare-induced insomnia, more than any other symptoms.
+And these night terrors wake you up nightly accompanied by panic attacks or paralysis.

 Valerian might just be your guy.

 Forget sleeping pills and melatonin- Valerian is nature’s most effective sedative.

 These compounds have sedative effects because they interact with the neurotransmitter GABA.